 Ride Overview - Sutherland Highlands Ride

 An invigorating horseback riding vacation in Scotland!
 Horse and Hound Magazine selected this equestrian vacation through the Scottish Highlands as “One of the Rides To Do Before You Die.”
 This is the home to Shakespeare’s MacBeth, the place of famed lochs, jagged beaches, moorlands, firths and iconic mountains.
-As your horse carries you on four to five-hour treks, you will search the lake shallows for seals and the glens for red deer (October is best to hear rutting stags roaring in the glens).
-To reach breathtaking views, there are gallops on uninhabited beaches wrapped around curvaceous bays, trots on wide drover roads through stoic forests, and challenging climbs up winding, narrow trails.
-Eagles and osprey are common sights as your ride travels across high plateaus.
-In addition, the accommodations are first rate and fun, varying from a converted first-class railway car to a lovely 4* Lochinver inn to a fishing village lodge to a lakeside inn.
+You can search the lake shallows for seals and the glens for red deer.
+Your horse can gallop on uninhabited beaches wrapped around curvaceous bays.
+Trots on wide drover roads through stoic forests.
+Challenging climbs up winding, narrow trails to breathtaking views.
+Eagles and osprey are common sights on the high plateaus.
+In addition, the accommodations are best available and fun.
+You will stay in a converted first-class railway car, a lovely 4* Lochinver inn, fishing village lodge and a lakeside inn.
 This adventure happens on native Highland Ponies, Irish Cobs and crossbreeds mounted with treeless endurance saddles.
-When not in the saddle, hiking and biking adventures are easily had.
+When not in the saddle, hiking and biking adventures are available.
+RIDING IN SCOTLAND

 Ride Itinerary - Sutherland Highlands Ride